 Thriller: Suspense films of all types.

 Original Screenplay Competition: We accept unproduced, feature length screenplays in all genres.
 Submitted screenplays should include the title of the work on the title page, but not the screenwriter's name.
-Our selection committee will narrow the list of submitted screenplays down to 10 semi-finalists, then five finalists, which will then be sent to this year's guest screenplay judge, horror/humor/YA author Jeff Strand, who will select First, Second and Third place finishers.
-Strand will also provide each of the five finalists with script notes.
+Our selection committee will narrow the list of submitted screenplays down to 10 semi-finalists, then five finalists, which will then be sent to this year's guest screenplay judge.
 The First Place winner will receive a plaque, and the Second and Third Place finishers will receive certificates.

-The Dreamer Awards: The festival will hold an in-theater awards presentation at the Eastern Hills Cinema on Sunday, Nov.
-5th.
+The Dreamer Awards: The festival will hold an awards presentation at the WBBZ TV Studio in the Eastern Hills Mall, where our first venue is located, on Sunday, Nov.
+4th.
 Winners will receive plaques.
-This year, we plan to award a custom statue to the Best of the Fest winner.
 All selected films are eligible for this award, not just features.

 We look forward to experiencing your work!